leilynourbakhsh/semantic-segmentation/README.md

 # semantic-segmentation
-semantic segmentation for self-car-driving problem
+semantic segmentation using Kmeans and FCM algorithms